JonathanTIngram/MusicRecommender/README.md

 # MusicRecommender
-This web app recommends music based on user input by utilizing the Spotify Web API
+This React/NodeJS web application recommends music based on user input by utilizing the Spotify Web API.